FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ## OAuth modes

 None of the specifications cover how OAuth is actually integrated into applications.
 They also don't cover the different workflows or processes that leverage OAuth.
 They leave almost everything up to the implementor (the person that writes the OAuth Server) and integrator (the person that integrates their application with the OAuth server).
 Rather than just reword the information in the specifications, let's create a vocabulary for real-world integrations and implementations of OAuth.
-We'll call them OAuth Modes.
+We'll call them **OAuth modes**.

 There are 8 OAuth modes that are commonly used today.
 The OAuth modes are:

 1. Local login and registration
-2. Third-party service authorization
+2. Third-party login and registration _(federated identity)_
-3. Third-party login and registration _(federated identity)_
+3. First-party login and registration _(reverse federated identity)_
-4. First-party service authorization
+4. Enterprise login and registration _(federated identity)_
-5. First-party login and registration _(reverse federated identity)_
+5. Third-party service authorization
-6. Enterprise login and registration _(federated identity)_
+6. First-party service authorization
-7. Machine-to-machine authorization
+7. Machine-to-machine authentication and authorization
 8. Device login and registration

 I've included notation on a few of the items above specifying which are federated identity workflows.
 The reason that I've changed the names here from just "federated identity" is that each case is slightly different.
 Plus, the term federated identity is often overloaded and mis-understood.
 To help clarify terms, I'm using "login" instead.
 However, this is generally the same as "federated identity" in that the user's identity is stored in an OAuth server and the authentication/authorization is delegated to that server.